mbodm/WAUZ/README.md

 The long (technical background) version:

-How it worked before 1.0.3 release version?
+How it worked before version 1.0.3 was released?

-In the past WAUZ first unzipped an addon zip file into its own specific temp folder (a random-named foler under the user´s temp folder, in "C:\Users\XXX\AppData\Local\Temp").
-Then WAUZ inspected the name of every file and folder inside the temp folder and checked if the destination folder already contains a file or folder with that name.
-If so, WAUZ deleted specifically that file or folder from the destination folder.
+In the past WAUZ first unzipped an addon zip file into its own specific temp folder (a folder with some random generated name, under the user´s temp folder, in "C:\Users\XXX\AppData\Local\Temp").
+Then WAUZ inspected the name of every file and folder (let´s call it "source" here) inside that temp folder and checked if the destination folder also contains a file or folder with that name (let´s call it "target" here).
+If so, WAUZ deleted specifically that "target" inside the destination folder (this is the important part here).
+And then WAUZ moved the "source" to the destination folder.